 The Equity Release Council is a voluntary membership body that ensures best practice in the equity release industry.
 It ensures that consumers are protected by a code of conduct which seeks to offer security.
 All Lifetime Mortgages that Responsible Equity Release advise on will come from a lender approved by the Equity Release Council.
 As such, you will benefit from the following safeguards:

-Current interest rates make it unlikely that you will ever owe more than the value of your home.
-However, to protect you and your family against any changes in the housing market your Lifetime Mortgage will be covered by a no-negative-equity guarantee.
+To protect you and your family against any changes in the housing market your Lifetime Mortgage will be covered by a no-negative-equity guarantee.

 The no-negative-equity guarantee is one of the safeguards provided by the Equity Release Council.
 Should your Lifetime Mortgage ever exceed the value of your home, the guarantee ensures that any excess is absorbed by the lender.
 This means you will not pass on Lifetime Mortgage debt to your loved ones.